mountaineerbr/shellChatGPT/README.md

 Every project, much like living organisms, follows a lifecycle.
 As this initiative reaches its natural maturity, we are prepared to fail as gracefully as we can.
-Major usage breaks should follow new and backwards-incompatible API changes (incompatible models).
+Major usage breaks should follow new and backward-incompatible API changes (incompatible models).

 We plan to gradually wind down active development of this project soon.